MarkBrezina/Ctrl-Alt-DefeatTheMarket/Round 1/README.md

 # Algorithmic challenge

+This year @tomas apparently had a hand in mixing up the assets.

+Instead of our reliable stationary straight line asset (EMERALDS in the tutorial round), we now have "INTARIAN_PEPPER_ROOT", which is simply the same idea, but adjusted for a linear regression.
+I have so far found that simply running a linear regression on mid_price, 100 timestep window or so, yields a fairly decent result.

+We once again have the drifting asset (TOMATOES in the tutorial round), we now have that called "ASH_COATED_OSMIUM", which is the same idea as previous years.

 ## Interian Pepper Root
 Pepper root is similar to EMERALDS from the tutorial round, but instead of a straight line with 0 slope, it has a slope of X > 0. \
 This changes a key part of the ideal strategy significantly.